DataDog/documentation/content/en/security/application_security/software_composition_analysis/_index.md

 ## Overview

-Application Vulnerability Management offers built-in detection capabilities that warn you about the vulnerabilities detected in your services' open source dependencies.
-Details of that information are shown in the [Vulnerability Explorer][3], identifying the severity, affected services, potentially vulnerable infrastructure, and remediation instructions to solve the surfaced risks.
+Datadog Software Composition Analysis (SCA) helps you leverage open source with confidence.
+The capabilities of SCA include vulnerability detection, business risk (library inventory and licensing information), and quality evaluation of the open source libraries in your services.
+The key differentiation factor powering Datadog SCA is the end-to-end coverage of your software development lifecycle: from the code that your developers commit, to the production applications already running in your Datadog deployment.

 Check [ASM Compatibility][6] to see if your service is supported.

 ## Explore vulnerabilities

-The Vulnerability Explorer shows a complete list of vulnerabilities detected by Application Vulnerability Management across all your services, ordering the vulnerabilities based on their severity, and offering grouping and filtering capabilities so you can investigate and prioritize problems.
-For open source vulnerabilities, it shows the number of affected services, the language of the affected library, and the last time that vulnerability was detected.
+The [Vulnerability Explorer][3] shows a complete list of vulnerabilities detected by Software Composition Analysis across all your services, ordering the vulnerabilities based on their severity, and offering grouping and filtering capabilities so you can investigate and prioritize problems.
+For SCA vulnerabilities, it shows the number of affected services, the language of the affected library, and the last time that vulnerability was detected.

+**TBD**: New screenshot with new version that has the static and runtime buttons

 {{< img src="security/application_security/vulnerability_management/avm_vuln_severity_status.png" alt="Application Vulnerability Management explorer page." style="width:100%;" >}}